 4. You Own a Smaller Vehicle

 Despite how much you want to own a rooftop tent, you need to have the right car for it.
 Generally, a strong rooftop rack and a sturdy vehicle are what make a rooftop tent work.
-Most rooftop tents run between 100 and 200 pounds thus making smaller cars are not ideal for this as you may end up with an unstable setting which isn’t good for sleeping.
+Most rooftop tents run between 100 and 200 pounds thus making smaller cars is not ideal for this as you may end up with an unstable setting which isn’t good for sleeping.

-Furthermore, the rooftop tent and roof rack add weight to your roof which affects your suspension, speed of your car, how it accelerates, and fuel consumption.
+Furthermore, the rooftop tent and roof rack add weight to your roof which affects your suspension, the speed of your car, how it accelerates, and fuel consumption.
 With the tent usually being stored on top of your car the entire camping trip, it is better to have a big car like a truck or SUV.

 5. The Tents Are Usually Very Dark Inside